iTwin/itwinjs-core/clients/itwin-registry/README.md

 ## Description

-The __@bentley/itwin-registry-client__ package contains client wrappers for sending requests to the Context Registry Service.
+The __@bentley/itwin-registry-client__ package contains client wrappers for sending requests to the iTwin Registry Service.
 These classes work on both the frontend and backend.

 ## Documentation